utkarsh23kushwaha/notes_api/README.md

 ## Running and Testing

 1. Clone the repository.
-2. Set up a virtual environment and install dependencies.
+2. Set up a virtual environment and install dependencies using `pip install -r requirements.txt`.
 3. Run the Django development server: `python manage.py runserver`
 4. Use the provided test script or tools like `curl` to interact with the API.

 ---

-Feel free to customize this template based on your specific API features and requirements.
-Include any additional details, such as request/response formats, error handling, or special considerations.